eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 3.4 Operations

 The languages will take turns translating subtitles + Swarming the content.
 In Month 1, one language per video will execute the process.
 In Month 2, two languages per video and in Month 3, three languages per video will translate + Swarm the content.
 This method is used to save costs and to qualify the languages using benchmarks.
 The languages that fail to reach them will be deprecated from the EOS Bees organization.
 The suggested benchmarks per month for a 3 month average:

 - 500k Twitter impressions per language team
-- 10% of total video watch time in English
+- 10% of total video watch time in English *EOS Bees requests Manager access to ENF’s YouTube account to streamline data mining

-*EOS Bees requests Manager access to ENF’s YouTube account to streamline data mining
+For Yves’ account, we propose to Swarm 2 Tweets per week, selected by Yves, to English, Korean and Chinese influencers.
+Swarms will initiate 24 hours after we get notified of the Tweet.

 [See the Content Calendar](https://loving-cent-cdc.notion.site/f4036fed858341a4b6061e8505030d5c?v=337ba8514ac043cda614e158d8d4f300)